Dairy farmers visit D.C. to push for Dairy Revitalization Plan

 Delegates to Holstein USA’s recent convention also voted for the organization’s support of the effort.

-The fly-in delegation included Paul Adams, Eleva, WI; Mike Eby, Gordonville, PA; Patty Edelburg, Scandinavia, WI; Danielle Endvick, Holcombe, WI; Jack Herricks, Cashton, WI; Tina and Duane Hinchley, Cambridge, WI; John Larsen, Mantorville, MN; Sarah Lloyd, Wisconsin Dells, WI; Deborah Mills, Lake City, MN; Michelle Ramirez-White, Madison, WI; Karyn Schauf, Barron, WI; Antonio Tovar, Washington, D.C.; Darin Von Ruden, Westby, WI; Annie Watson, Whitefield, Maine.
+The fly-in delegation included Paul Adams, Eleva, Wisconsin; Mike Eby, Gordonville, Pennsylvania; Patty Edelburg, Scandinavia, Wisconsin; Danielle Endvick, Holcombe, Wisconsin; Jack Herricks, Cashton, Wisconsin; Tina and Duane Hinchley, Cambridge, Wisconsin; John Larsen, Mantorville, Minnesota; Sarah Lloyd, Wisconsin Dells, Wisconsin; Deborah Mills, Lake City, Minnesota; Michelle Ramirez-White, Madison, Wisconsin; Karyn Schauf, Barron, Wisconsin; Antonio Tovar, Washington, D.C.; Darin Von Ruden, Westby, Wisconsin; Annie Watson, Whitefield, Maine.
 A delegation from California also participated in virtual meetings with their representatives.

 Larew also stressed the importance of farmers stepping up.
 “Your stories matter,” he said.
 “It is irreplaceable when farmers take the time and commit to telling their stories up on Capitol Hill.”